NiklasRosenstein/fatartifacts/README.md

                         via stdin.
   -d, --delete          Delete the object from the repository.
 Do not specify
                         a FILE argument when using this option.
+  -o OUTPUT, --output OUTPUT
+                        Download an object to the specified file.
+Use -o- to download to stdout.
   --test                Print the information that would be sent to the
                         repository and exit.
 ```